 Unfortunately, due to technical reasons, we were not able to record the September opening talk of the 2023-24 season; a talk entitled the ‘Tayside Raptor Study Group in Highland Perthshire’, presented by Logan Steele, the Chair of the Tayside & Fife Raptor Study Group.

 Also, the proposed October talk, ‘The Mysteries, Folklore and Archaeology of Glen Lyon’ to be presented by Donald Riddell, was cancelled due to the danger risks of Storm Babet forcing Perth & Kinross Council to close the Breadalbane Community Campus building, our venue for our indoor talks.
-However, this talk has been rescheduled to take place on Friday, 19th April, 2024 and, hopefully, it will be recorded.
+This talk was rescheduled to take place on Friday, 19th April, 2024.
+It was recorded and can be viewed below.

 During the Covid lockdown, Colin Liddell, a long-standing supporter of and a speaker to the Breadalbane Heritage Society, researched and endeavoured to translate all of the Gaelic place names noted on maps within 175 square miles surrounding Pitlochry.
 He explained why and how he did this, and illustrated a number of fascinating features of the life carried on in the foothills of Highland Perthshire and beyond, which have been revealed through his translations.
 Watch here: ‘Gaelic Map Names’